 7.4 If the player designated in rule 7.3 declines to cut the cards the cut shall be offered to each other seated player, moving clockwise around the table, until a seated player accepts the cut.
-If no such player does so a casino employee shall cut the cards.
+If no such player does so a standing player or a casino employee shall cut the cards.
+If there are no seated players at the table then the Dealer shall offer the stack of cards, with the backs facing away from him/her, to each standing player for cutting in accordance with rule 7 (as if the standing player/s were ‘seated’).
+If no standing player accepts the cut, a Casino employee shall cut the cards.

 7.5 The person designated by rule 7.3 or 7.4 shall cut the cards by placing the cutting card or 1 of the cutting cards, as the case may be, into the stack at least 1 deck in from either end.

-7.6 When the cutting card has been inserted into the stack the dealer shall take all of the cards in front of the cutting card and place them at the back of the stack, and
+7.6 When the cutting card has been inserted into the stack the Dealer shall take all of the cards in front of the cutting card and place them at the back of the stack, and

 except when a Continuous Shuffler is used, then insert the cutting card into the stack no more than half way in from the back of the stack.
 If two cutting cards are being used the second shall be placed at the back of the stack.
 The stack of cards shall then be placed in the card shoe for the commencement of play; and

-when a Continuous Shuffler is used, then remove the cutting card to one side of the table.
-The stack of cards shall then be placed in the card shoe for the commencement of play.
+when a Continuous Shuffler is used, then if the Casino Operator has elected to have the cards cut, remove the cutting card to one side of the table.
+The stack of cards shall then be placed in the Continuous Shuffler for the commencement of play.

-7.7 The casino operator may, after any Round of play, direct that the cards in play at the table be replaced, in which event the new cards shall be checked, shuffled and cut in accordance with sections 6 and 7, except where pre-shuffled cards are introduced and accepted as such.
+7.7 The Casino Operator may, after any Round of play, direct that the cards in play at the table be replaced, in which event the new cards shall be checked, shuffled and cut in accordance with sections 6 and 7, except where pre-shuffled cards are introduced and accepted as such.

 8.0 Dealing of Cards

-8.1 After the cards have been shuffled the dealer may, at the option of the casino operator, draw and discard face down the first card of the shoe before the start of the first Round.
+8.1 After the cards have been shuffled the Dealer may, at the option of the Casino Operator, draw and discard face down the first card of the shoe before the start of the first Round.
 Players may upon request view the card that was drawn and discarded.

-8.2 Before the start of each Round the dealer shall call “No more bets”, and then, starting on his/her left and continuing clockwise around the table, deal the cards in the following order:
+8.2 Before the start of each Round the Dealer shall call “No more bets”, and then, starting on his/her left and continuing clockwise around the table, deal the cards in the following order:

 1 card face up to each Box on the layout containing a wager or wagers;

-1 card face up to the dealer;
+1 card face up to the Dealer;